benmvachon/bellevue/README.md

 - **Node.js 23.2**
 - **NPM 10.9**

-Each of these tools is essential for running the Bellevue platform locally, managing dependencies, and building the application.
+Each of these tools is essential for running the platform locally, managing dependencies, and building the application.
 Follow the steps below to get your local machine ready.

 ---

 ### 1. JDK 23

-The Bellevue platform is built using Java 23, and you must install it to run and build the application.
+The platform is built using Java 23, and you must install it to run and build the application.
 To install JDK 23:

 #### On macOS: